jveyes/PostgreSQL-backup-restore/README.md

 # PostgreSQL Backup and Restore Utility

-This Bash script (246 lines of code) provides an interactive menu with three commands and an option to exit.
-The commands demonstrate different functionalities related to PostgreSQL database management:
+This Bash script (246 lines of code) serves as an interactive menu utility designed to manage PostgreSQL databases efficiently.
+It provides users with a menu interface offering three main functionalities.

 ## Description

-This Bash script serves as an interactive menu utility designed to manage PostgreSQL databases efficiently.
-It provides users with a menu interface offering three main functionalities:

 - **Check postgreSQL**: This option allows users to check for and install PostgreSQL client tools based on their Linux distribution.
 It verifies the installation of essential tools such as `psql` and `pg_dump` and displays their versions.